botpress/botpress/docs/middlewares.md

 1. A user types a message in French to your bot in Facebook Messenger
 2. Facebook pushes the message to your bot via the built-in botpress-messenger's Webhook
-3. botpress-messenger retrieves user information and stores them in the built-in database
+3. botpress-messenger retrieves the user information and stores it in the built-in database
-4. botpress-messenger parses the message and **calls the first incoming middleware** _(botpress-analytics)_
+4. botpress-messenger parses the message and **calls the first incoming middleware function** _(botpress-analytics)_
-5. botpress-analytics tracks the message then **calls the next middleware** in the chain _(botpress-translate)_
+5. botpress-analytics tracks the message then **calls the next middleware function** in the chain _(botpress-translate)_
-6. botpress-translate translates the message from French to English (by mutating it) then calls the next middleware in the chain _(botpress-travel)_
+6. botpress-translate translates the message from French to English (by mutating it) then calls the next middleware function in the chain _(botpress-travel)_
 7. botpress-travel processes the message and responds by calling the `bp.messenger.sendText` method
 8. botpress-messenger takes the response and **calls the outgoing middlewares chain**
-9. botpress-translate translates the message from English to French (by mutating it) then calls the next middleware in the outgoing chain _(botpress-analytics)_
+9. botpress-translate translates the message from English to French (by mutating it) then calls the next middleware function in the outgoing chain _(botpress-analytics)_
-10. botpress-analytics tracks the message then calls the next middleware _(botpress-messenger)_
+10. botpress-analytics tracks the message then calls the next middleware function _(botpress-messenger)_
 11. botpress-slack will ignore the message because it doesn't know how to process messages with `type: facebook`
 12. botpress-messenger sends the message to Facebook Messenger through the Send API

-All of this happens behind the scene and is handled by the modules middlewares.
+All of this happens behind the scene and is handled by the modules middleware.
 As a bot developer, all you have to worry about is writing the bot's logic.